itdxer/neupy/site/2015/09/07/password_recovery.rst

     True

 Everithing looks fine.
-But one problem sometimes exists.
-Network can produce string that we didn't teach it.
+After multiple running you can rarely find a problem Network can produce a string that we didn't teach it.
 This string can looks almost like the password with few different symbols.
 Basicly each trained input vector create local minimum inside of the Discrete Hopfield Network.
 The problem is exists when network creates additional local minimum somewhere between input patterns.